-23, a mist August Sunday floated over Tee Lake making the lonely call of the loon even more enchanting.
-We worked hard as we east, discovering went one deer droppings everywhere, carcass and one beaver skull.
-There were no bugs at all.
-So the. thick were downed trees blocking the path that even with Gord's toy, the chainsaw, we cut of time Sunday before reaching the highway.
+Sunday August 23, a mist floated over Tee Lake making the lonely call of the loon even more enchanting.
+We worked hard as we discovering deer went east, droppings everywhere, one deer one beaver skull. carcass and There were no bugs at all.
+So thick were the downed trees blocking the path that even with Gord's toy, the chainsaw, we out of time Sunday before ran reaching the highway.
 Altogether, we cleared about six km of trail in two days of steady work.